inURwhey/transparent-talent-monorepo/Documentation/PROTOCOLS.md

 1.  **Initiate Company & Lead Discovery (Protocol 1.4):** Start by providing the user's profile and resume and requesting a 'Master Target Company List' and 'Preliminary Job Leads'.
 2.  **Initiate Preliminary Screening (Protocol 2.2):** From the list of leads generated in Step 1, select specific jobs to screen.
 The AI will apply the critical verification protocol to each.
 3.  **Initiate Detailed Analysis (Protocol User-Driven v1.1):** For jobs that pass screening, provide the full job description and request a detailed analysis.

 ---

-## Protocol 1.4: User-Profile Based Company & Lead Discovery
-*Objective:* To identify relevant target companies and initial raw job postings based on a user's profile.
-*AI Instructions:*
-1. Analyze user profile to extract key search criteria (titles, skills, industries, preferences, deal-breakers).
-2. Perform deep web searches for companies matching these criteria, excluding any companies on the user's "avoid" list.
-3. Compile a "Master Target Company List" with company name, website, careers page URL, and a rationale for targeting.
-4. Scan career pages and general job boards for these target companies to compile a list of "Preliminary Job Leads" (Company, Title, URL, Source).

-## Protocol 2.2: Batch Job Preliminary Screening
-*Objective:* To quickly evaluate a batch of job leads to determine if a full analysis is warranted.
-*AI Instructions:* For each job lead:
-1.  **Critical Verification:** Confirm the job posting is live and reliable, check for previous applications, verify company size, and check for hard "deal-breakers".
-2.  **Decision:** Output a `PROCEED` or `DO NOT PROCEED` decision.
-3.  **Output (if PROCEED):** Provide a single-line summary ready for staging.

-## Protocol User-Driven Job Analysis v1.1
-*Objective:* To conduct a comprehensive relevance analysis of a single job against a user's profile.
-*AI Instructions:*
-1.  **Re-Verification:** Briefly confirm the job is still live.
-2.  **Position Relevance Scoring (0-50):** Evaluate alignment with user's core expertise, role scope, leadership tier, compensation, and career goals.
-3.  **Environment Fit Scoring (0-50):** Evaluate alignment with company size, culture, team structure, and location/flexibility.
-4.  **Synthesized Analysis:** Provide an estimated "Hiring Manager View," the final Matrix Rating, a 2-4 sentence summary, key qualification gaps, and recommended testimonials.

----
 *(Protocols 6.0 and 7.0 remain unchanged)*